Carved17/BookMySport.com/README.md

 📬 Contact
-For queries or collaborations: keyurarora17@gmail.com
+For queries or collaborations: keyurarora17@gmail.com and rishabhpawar75@gmail.com